 A thin tissue called synovial membrane surrounds the hip joint.
 In a healthy hip, this membrane makes a small amount of fluid that lubricates the cartilage and eliminates almost all friction during hip movement.

 Bands of tissue called ligaments connect the ball to the socket and provide stability to the joint.

 Normal hip anatomy

 The most common cause of chronic hip pain and disability is arthritis.
-Osteoarthritis, rheumatoid arthritis, and traumatic arthritis are the most common forms of this disease which has more than 100 different types.
+Osteoarthritis, rheumatoid arthritis, and post- traumatic arthritis are the most common forms of this disease which has more than 100 different types.

 In hip osteoarthritis, the smooth articular cartilage wears away and becomes thin and rough.

 In a total hip replacement (also called total hip arthroplasty), the damaged bone and cartilage are removed and replaced with prosthetic components.